boradj/Abstract-Simplifier/README.md

 ## Data

- the authors of the paper have made the data they used for their research availably publically and for free in the form of .txt files [https://github.com/Franck-Dernoncourt/pubmed-rct](on GitHub).
+ the authors of the paper have made the data they used for their research availably publically and for free in the form of .txt files (https://github.com/Franck-Dernoncourt/pubmed-rct)[on GitHub].